piero10/instuction_how_to_build_cbc_for_python_mip_wrapper/readme.md

 # Eng
-This instruction describes how to build dll's of [cbc решателя](https://github.com/coin-or/Cbc) solver for [python-mip](https://www.python-mip.com/) wrapper
+This instruction describes how to build dll's of [cbc](https://github.com/coin-or/Cbc) solver for [python-mip](https://www.python-mip.com/) wrapper

 ## Why you might need it
 Package [python-mip](https://www.python-mip.com/) supplied only with a specific set of cbc dll's.
 If you whant to use alternative version of cbc, you have to build dll's yourself